Guinea opposition calls for parliamentary inquiry into Bollore

 The sprawling company has confirmed that its African business interests were being investigated over the billing of work by its communications business Havas Worldwide in Guinea and Togo between 2009 and 2010.

-Allegations in Guinea centre on a concession to manage and expand the container terminal in the capital Conakry.
+Allegations in Guinea center on a concession to manage and expand the container terminal in the capital Conakry.

 France’s Getma International won the contract in a 2008 tender, beating rivals including Bollore - the dominant port and rail operator across French-speaking West and Central Africa.